PPI::Element - The abstract Element class, a base for all source objects

 If the Element exists within a PPI::Document that has

-indexed the Element locations using PPI::Document::index_locations
+indexed the Element locations using PPI::Document::index_locations, the

-method will return the location of the first character of the
+location method will return the location of the first character of the

 Element within the Document.